databrew/bohemia/guides/guide_odkx_server.md

 ## Set Up more instances of the service and subdomains

-Follow the instructions in the section "ODK-X Cloud Endpoints" with the following exceptions (wherever I use big letter N, you should use the consecutive number of the instance, e.g. 1):
+Follow the instructions in the section [ODK-X Cloud Endpoints](#odk-x-cloud-endpoints) with the following exceptions (wherever I use big letter N, you should use the consecutive number of the instance, e.g. 1):

 - (x1) In the `6.
 Configure Security Group` tab, the name of the security group should be `custom_security_group_N` (where N is the consecutive number of the instance).
 - (x2) Instead of the section about configuring a key pair, choose the option "Select an existing key pair" and select it instead of generating a new one.